course-software-engineering-2025-1/web-system-controlling-commercial-finances/README.md

 ## Project supervising professor
 Dra.
 Carla Ilane Moreira Bezerra

+## Contribution
+Contributions are welcome!
+Feel free to open issues for bugs or feature suggestions, or submit pull requests for improvements.

 ## License
 This project is open source and licensed under the [MIT License](https://opensource.org/licenses/MIT).